 - Praetor-Prime: good melee leader with the ability to heal other leaders

 Our favourite are the Lord-Imperatant for the ability to provide bonus actions at the cost of a Triple (Coordinated Strike), the Knight-Judicator for his sniper shot and the Knight-Relictor for his ability to decrease the damage taken (Purifying Incense).

 Between Toughness 5 and 7, the difference is minimal in a game where most models will have Strength ranging from 3 to 5.
 High number of Wounds will anyway protect you from the small but frequent attacks that some horde units have.
 What Stormcast Eternals struggle with are the critical hits and for that the Knight-Relictor can provide a little respite.
 It has a limited range but with accurate positioning it is possible to have half of your warband in range.

 Going Toughness 7 at the moment seems unnecessary.

-Other leaders have other roles, but they cost more or less all the same, except the Knight-Judicator for which you need to consider a substantial investment, therefore they are all interchangeable and which to choose will not depend from the cost but from your preference.
+Other leaders have other roles, but they cost more or less all the same, except the Lord-Imperatant and the Knight-Judicator for which you need to consider a substantial investment, therefore they are all interchangeable and which to choose will not depend from the cost but from your preference.